Thuppakki Munai

 Thuppakki Munai is a 2018 Indian Tamil-language action thriller film directed by Dinesh Selvaraj and produced by S. Thanu under his production banner V. Creations.
-The film stars Vikram Prabhu and Hansika Motwani.
-Music is composed by L. V. Muthu Ganesh and film edited by Bhuvan Srinivasan.
-The film released on 14 December 2018.
+The film stars Vikram Prabhu and Hansika Motwani, while Vela Ramamoorthy, M. S. Bhaskar, RJ Sha, and Ammu Abhirami play supporting roles.
+The music is composed by L. V. Muthu Ganesh with cinematography by Rasamathi and editing by Bhuvan Srinivasan.
+The film was released on 14 December 2018.

 Plot

 ACP Birla Bose IPS (Vikram Prabhu) is a straightforward cop and ruthless encounter specialist from the Mumbai Police Department.
 Though he has an exceptional record of encounters and strives hard to keep the city crime-free, he gets into trouble with the human rights commission because of his ruthlessness in handling criminals.
-On one such occasion, Bose is suspended, and this leads to a rift between him and his mother.
+On one such occasion, Bose is suspended, leading to a rift between him and his mother.
 He also breaks up with his girlfriend Mythili Mohan (Hansika Motwani) because her father Mohan (Aadukalam Naren) accuses him of being unstable in his career and personal life.

 Bose gets an order from his senior officer and travels to Rameshwaram to investigate the brutal rape and murder of a 15-year-old girl named Manjalnayaki (Ammu Abhirami).
 Bose finds out that the local police has arrested a Bihari Maoist named Aazad (RJ Sha) in connection to the crime.
 They believe that Bose, an encounter specialist, should kill Aazad after making him confess to the crime.
 Uyyavandhan (M. S. Bhaskar), Manjal's father, meets Bose and narrates his version of the story.
-He is the town's famous barber and extends his services to Brahmaraja (Vela Ramamoorthy), a businessman who is feared and revered all over the island.
-On one such fateful day, when Uyya is providing his barber services to Brahmaraja at his house, Brahmaraja's son Sachin and his friends lust after Manjal, who is playing in their premises.
-The next day, Uyya is thrown off the road from his bike when a car speeds past him.
+He is the town's famous barber and extends his services to Brahmaraja (Vela Ramamoorthy), a businessman feared and revered throughout the island.
+On one such fateful day, when Uyya is providing his services to Brahmaraja at his house, Brahmaraja's son Sachin and his friends lust after Manjal, who is playing in their premises.
+The next day, Uyya is thrown off the road by a speeding car.
 He sees a ribbon flying out of the window at the time.
 Soon, he finds that Manjal is missing, and a search team is dispatched, but they find only her corpse floating in the sea.
-Uyya is devastated and tries to piece up information like a flying ribbon and a piece of Manjal's science project found from the same car.
+Uyya is devastated and tries to piece together information, such as the flying ribbon and a piece of Manjal's science project, found in the same car.
 He realizes that Sachin and his friends are the perpetrators.